Skip to main content

 • “It's short but enjoyable, with good replay value (I’d say 2–3 runs should let you see everything), interesting characters, new insights into the world of Beholder, and an absorbing story.”

-• “The timers are also difficult to handle if you haven't already prepared for something in advance or the game doesn't give you the option to, but I like the trial and error aspect of these games as it gives it a lot of replayability and although it's challenging overall, it's still very fun to play, definitely fulfills its purpose as a Beholder game.”
+• “The timers are also difficult to handle if you haven't already prepared for something in advance or the game doesn't give you the option to, but I like the trial and error aspect of these games as it gives it a lot of replayability and although it's challenging overall it's still very fun to play, definitely fulfills its purpose/trademark as a Beholder game.”

-• “Unfortunately, the worst part of the trilogy – very short and not really replayable (except maybe for the different endings).”
+• “The game is very short and not really replayable (except maybe for the different endings).”

-• “Very fun mechanics and design, but in the end it's just so linear and has really no replay value, which is needed since the game is about 4 hours start to finish.”
+• “Very fun mechanics and design, but in the end it's just so linear and has really no replay value, which is disappointing since the game is about 4 hours from start to finish.”

 • emotional